GuiltyInnocence/vgmdb_CUE_creator/README.md

 Notice
 ---
 - The language of CUE content (Japanese/Romaji/English) depends on which `tracklist` tab you have selected.
 - VGMDB only provides track time information as second.
-Therefore the microsecond part will always be `00`.
+Therefore the millisecond part will always be `00`.
 - VGMDB track info doesn't contain performer of a specific track, so you may need to edit manually.
 - The filename of audio should be input manually.